gustavom2998/learning_rust/rust_book/3_programming_concepts/3_functions.md

 ## Statements and Expressions

-**Statements**: Instructions that performs an action and doesn't return a value.
+**Statements**: Instructions that perform actions and don't return a value.
 - Example: Declaring a value with `let x=1;`
 - Example: A function statement `fn func(){}`
-- We can identify statements by not being able to atribute them to a value.
+- We can identify statements by not being able to atrribute them to a value.
   - Example: `let x=(let y=6);` won't work.